vhte/vlisputils/README.md

 - ~~**File Operations**~~: Wide view across file operations in LISP.
 RWD, filters and text searching;
 - **VLX Operations and Application Lockdown**: Create separate namespace to the application, how to interact with drawing namespace and code security;
 - **System Access, Variables and Administration**: Get access to devices, user system information, registry keys and computer administration;
-- **Error Report**: Using AutoCAD's Javascript library, send some data to a server when an error occurs;
+- **Error Report**: Using AutoCAD's Javascript library, send some data to a server when an error is thrown;
 - ~~**Reactors**~~: How to catch callback events from AutoCAD;
 - ~~**External Processing of Heavy Data**~~: Enabling AutoCAD run heavy data processment outside user's computer.
 When result is calculated, finish routine with output data;